How to Apply

 • Submission of an application, CV, personal statement, and three letters of recommendation as instructed through ERAS.

-As part of our commitment to diversity and inclusion, we are dedicated to holistically reviewing every applicant who would like to be considered for our program.
+We are dedicated to holistically reviewing every applicant who would like to be considered for our program.
 We base our interview and rank decisions on the following:

 1. Readiness for Practice in a High Volume, High Complexity Medical Center: C.S.
 Mott Children’s Hospital is a busy, quaternary care medical center that cares for acutely ill and medically complex patients from throughout the state of Michigan and the Midwest region.
 We look for applicants who have excelled clinically at high volume and high complexity medical centers during residency or post-residency careers.